allemanfredi/hardhat-safe-contract-upgrader/README.md

 # harhdat-safe-contract-upgrader

-Simple hardhat task to promote Gnosis Safe transaction to update a contract.
+Simple hardhat task to promote a Gnosis Safe transaction to update a contract.

 &nbsp;